lucarin91/PAD-project/report/sections/project.md

 ## Tests
 In the project core there are the following test classes:

-- `ConsistentHashTest`, test for the `ConsistentHash` class.
+- `ConsistentHashTest`, test the methods `add`, `get`, `getPrev`, `getNext` of the `ConsistentHash` class.
-- `DataTest`, test for the `Data` class.
+- `DataTest`, test the methods to manages multiple conflict versison of the same data in the `Data` class.
-- `FSTest`, test of the threaded version of the file-system with 10 nodes, it checks all the implemented operation (get, add, update, delete).
+- `FSTest`, test the threaded version of the file-system with 10 nodes, it checks all the implemented operation (get, add, update, delete).
-- `ModServerTest`, check if the procedure to add or remove a node in the file system work.
+- `ModServerTest`, check if the procedure to add or remove a node of the file-system is work.
-- `StorageTest`, test the `PersistenStorage` class.
+- `StorageTest`, test the `add`, `get`, `update`, `delete`, methods of the `PersistenStorage` class.
-- `VectorClockTest`, test the `VectorClock` class.
+- `VectorClockTest`, test the `increment`, `update` and `compareTo` methods of the `VectorClock` class.

-During the testing  are done same coverage analysis to see if all the code is correctly tested.
+Given the latter test classes also a coverage analysis is done to understend if all the code is correctly tested.

-Here there is the whole coverage of the test in the `core` project:
+The first statistics is the coverage of the test in the whole project.

 | % Class        | %	Method        | %	Line           |
 |----------------|------------------|------------------|
 | 94.1% (16/ 17) | 84.4% (135/ 160) |	83.3% (509/ 611) |

-Here there is the coverage statistics by classes:
+It is also to consider that same of those not tested method are only a constructor or the `toString` methods of the classes, so we can consider a good pervasion of the testing.

+Now there is a table showing in more detail the coverage of the most important classes of the project:

 | Class    	  | %	Method        | %	Line           |
 |-------------|-----------------|------------------|